Make a PaymentCourt Guide

 “This is my first DWI arrest, so why am I being charged with a Class A misdemeanor?!”

-Usually, when people get arrested for their first DWI, it is a Class B misdemeanor.
-However, if their blood alcohol is tested and it comes out above 0.15, then the case is increased to a Class A misdemeanor.
+Usually, your first DWI is a Class B misdemeanor, but if your blood alcohol is tested and it comes out above 0.15, then the case is increased to a Class A misdemeanor.
+Texas law treats this as a more serious criminal offense, often with enhanced penalties, steeper fines, license suspension, and possible jail time.

 If there is a license suspension in your case, you must get an occupational license if you want to drive legally during your suspension period.
 When you're charged with DWI above 0.15, the occupational license will come with a provision mandating ignition interlock during the driver's license suspension period.